Skip to main content

 What goes on outside term time?

-While most undergrad’s disperse outside full term, a large postgrad community remains.
-For anyone around in Cambridge during the “holidays”, runs and sessions continue as do the pub sessions (although they often migrate to Clown’s for coffee and desserts!).
-A special email list called soc-cuhh-hols@lists.cam.ac.uk is set up each holiday period just for those who remain in Cambridge.
-Details can be found here.
+While most undergrads disperse outside full term, a large postgrad community remains.
+For anyone around in Cambridge during the ’long vac’, runs and sessions continue as do pub trips.

-The training camps also takes place outside term and are simply not to be missed.
+The training camps also take place outside term and are simply not to be missed.

 What kit do I need and how can I get hold of it?

-Kit falls into two categories: competition kit (vest and shorts) and non-competition kit.
+Kit falls into two categories: competition kit (vest and shorts) and non-competition kit (aka ‘stash’).

-Competition kit: the Varsity Match men’s 1st – 3rd teams and ladies’ 1st and 2nds each have their own vests (to be worn with white shorts).
+The Varsity 1st – 2nd teams have their own white vests (to be worn with white shorts for the Blues teams).
 For all other races, the standard CUH&H vest and shorts are worn.
+The CUH&H vest is available year-round and can be purchesed from the kit sec.

-The Varsity Match kit will be available to buy in the week leading up to the Varsity Matches when team selections have been made.
-Details will be sent out nearer the time.
+The Varsity Match kit is available to buy in the week leading up to the Varsity Matches when team selections have been made.
+Details are sent out nearer the time.

-Obviously you will also need trainers and most of the cross-country races are best run in spikes.
+Obviously, you will also need trainers and most cross-country races are best run in spikes.

 What is a Boat Race?